cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 sidebar_label: Terraform Plan
 ---

-The Cloud Posse GitHub Action "Atmos Terraform Plan" runs Terraform entirely from GitHub Action workflows.
+The Cloud Posse GitHub Action for "Atmos Terraform Plan" runs Terraform entirely from GitHub Action workflows.

 Given any component and stack in an Atmos supported infrastructure environment, [`github-action-atmos-terraform-plan`](https://github.com/cloudposse/github-action-atmos-terraform-plan) will run `atmos terraform plan`, generate a Terraform planfile, store this planfile in a S3 Bucket with metadata in DynamodDB, and finally format the Terraform Plan result as part of a GitHub Workflow Summary.